liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

    :::image type="content" source="../media/sp-workflow-status.png" alt-text="workflow status":::

 2. **Test a new workflow**.

 a.
 Sign in to a client computer, and then open **SharePoint Designer**.
 b.
 Open one of your sites and go to Workflows.
 c.
 Create a new workflow and make sure you can see the “SharePoint Workflow 2013” in the list of platforms to choose from.
 d.
-Create a basic "log to history" 2013-platform workflow and test to make sure it’s successful.
+Create a basic "log to history" 2013-platform workflow and test to make sure it's successful.

 3. **Test an old workflow**.

 a.
 Find a list that had a workflow assigned to it in the "old" farm.
 b.
 Launch a new instance of that workflow and verify that it works.
 If you included the App Management service app database during the migration, and ran the **Register-SPWorkflowService** using the correct "scope" name, workflows from the old farm should continue to work.